ConnectivityXchange/Crestron/README.md

 ## Getting Started

 To get started, simply clone this repository to your local environment.
-The codebase is licensed under the GPL-3.0 license, which means you are free to use, modify, and distribute the software as long as your use remains non-profit.
+The codebase is licensed under the GPL-3.0 license, which means you are free to use, modify, and distribute the software.
 For more details, please refer to the [LICENSE](LICENSE) file.

-## Usage

-Please refer to our comprehensive documentation for usage instructions, tutorials, and more.
-The [Usage Guide](docs/usage-guide.md) will walk you through the installation and implementation of ConnectivityXchange.

 ## Modifying the Code